Lost-Outpost/Septimus-ROH/README.md

    - Install it under the name **[NoDelete] Majora's Mask Moon with Phases**
    - While this is a fallout mod.
 It still works for Skyrim SE.
    - IF you don't want 2 Majora's Moons.
 Go into the mod folder and delete the files for either Secunda or Masswer
-11. Install The Septimus ROH Patch Matching Your Version from the [Release Page](https://github.com/Lost-Outpost/Septimus-ROH/releases)

 # Positioning
 1. You do not have to position the mods on the **left panel**